TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/Index.rst

         'pages'
     );

-The same must be done with the "pages_language_overlay", so that the new page type can also be translated :file:`Configuration/TCA/Overrides/pages_language_overlay.php`::
+For TYPO3 versions < 9.0 the same must be done with the "pages_language_overlay", so that the new page type can also be translated :file:`Configuration/TCA/Overrides/pages_language_overlay.php`::

     // Also add the new doktype to the page language overlays type selector (so that translations can inherit the same type)